 - A recent passport-sized color photograph, with a white background

 - Photocopies of any previous visas you’ve had for travel to Bulgaria, the US or the UK, if applicable.

-After you arrive in Bulgaria, you must apply for a residency permit, which costs BGN 500 (~US$285), is valid for one year, and is renewable every year during your studies.
+The very moment you arrive in Bulgaria, you must apply for a residency permit, which costs BGN 500 (~US$285), and is valid for one year, and renewable every year during your studies.
 An application for a residency permit can only be submitted after you have fully enrolled at university.

 Related article: Top 5 Low Tuition Universities in New Zealand